ROCm/device-metrics-exporter/docs/installation/deb-package.md

         ```bash
         sudo dpkg -r amdgpu-exporter
         sudo apt-get purge amdgpu-exporter

         ```

-2. Uninstall RDC:

-    - Ensure the .deb package is removed:

-        ```bash
-       sudo dpkg -r rdc
-        sudo apt-get purge rdc
-        ```

-3. (Optional) If you would also like to uninstall the AMDGPU Driver:
+2. (Optional) If you would also like to uninstall the AMDGPU Driver:

     - Uninstall any associated DKMS packages: